Note 2 – Revenue Recognition and Contracts with Customers

 Performance Obligations

-Revenues from our performance obligations are typically satisfied at a point-in-time for Product Sales, which are recognized when the customer obtains control and ownership, which is generally upon shipment.
+Revenues from our performance obligations are typically satisfied at a point-in-time for Smart Glasses, Waveguides and Display Engines, and our OEM Products, which are recognized when the customer obtains control and ownership, which is generally upon shipment.
 The Company considers shipping and handling activities performed to be fulfillment activities and not a separate performance obligation.
-The Company also records revenue for performance obligations relating to our Engineering Services both at a point-in-time and over time.
-For those performance obligations recognized over time, the input method is utilized for measuring progress toward satisfying the performance obligations.
-Satisfaction of these performance obligations is measured by the Company’s costs incurred as a percentage of total expected costs to project completion, as the inputs of actual costs incurred by the Company are directly correlated with progress toward completing the contract.
-As such, the Company believes that our methodologies for recognizing revenue both at a point-in-time and over time for our Engineering Services correlate directly with the transfer of control of the underlying assets to our customers.
+The Company also records revenue for performance obligations relating to our Engineering Services over time by using the input method measuring progress toward satisfying the performance obligations.
+Satisfaction of our performance obligations related to our Engineering Services is measured by the Company’s costs incurred as a percentage of total expected costs to project completion, as the inputs of actual costs incurred by the Company are directly correlated with progress toward completing the contract.
+As such, the Company believes that our methodologies for recognizing revenue over time for our Engineering Services correlate directly with the transfer of control of the underlying assets to our customers.

 Our standard product sales include a twelve (12) month assurance-type product warranty.
 In the case of certain OEM products and waveguide sales, some include a standard product warranty of up to eighteen (18) months to allow distribution channels to offer the end customer a full twelve (12) months of coverage.
 We offer an extended warranty to customers that extends the standard product warranty on product sales for an additional twelve (12) month period.
 All revenue related to extended product warranty sales is deferred and recognized over the extended warranty period.
 Our Engineering Services contracts vary from contract to contract but typically include payment terms of Net 30 days from the date of billing, subject to an agreed upon customer acceptance period.